Presentation of Intrum’s results for July-September 2022

-Intrum announced its interim results for April-June 2021 on 22 July, 2021 at 7:00 a.m.
+Intrum announced its interim results for July-September 2022 on 27 October at 7:00 a.m.
 CET.
-The report was presented in a audio cast with telephone conference at 9:00 a.m.
+The report was presented in an audiocast with teleconference at 9:00 a.m.
 CET the same day.

 Comment by Acting President & CEO Andrés Rubio

 “In my first couple of months as Acting President & CEO, I have witnessed first-hand the important work Intrum does in helping consumers and companies get back on track and regain control of their finances.
 In 2022 we helped circa 2.5 M European consumers to fulfil their obligations and become debt free with Intrum.
 This singular and sustainable purpose, to help our clients recover on late payments while treating their customers fairly and ethically - is core to the Intrum culture and our greatest motivating force.

 In the third quarter, Intrum continued to demonstrate financial resilience and performance, growing cash revenues by 9 per cent and cash EBITDA by 4 per cent compared to the third quarter of 2021, with all three segments contributing positively.

 The quarter was again impacted by significant currency movements, with SEK in particular depreciating by 6 per cent vs. EUR since the beginning of the year.
 While this has on average positively impacted the P&L as circa 70 per cent of our revenues are EUR denominated, our leverage ratio has been negatively affected due to a higher value of EUR denominated debt as of the balance sheet date.
 At constant Q2 ‘22 currency the leverage ratio reduces to 3.9x.
 Liquidity remains very strong at SEK 17.3 bn.

 We continue to work towards achieving all our medium-term financial targets, including our leverage target, with the clear aim to achieve a leverage ratio of 3.5x as soon as possible.